KevinShuman/Fish_ID_Study_Tool/README.md

 If you want to jump into things without thinking too much about it, you should probably do the following real quick for me.

-Take a look at these dependencies and be honest, do you have these?
+Take a look at these dependencies and be honest, do you have the libraries in the requirements.txt file?

-    PySimpleGUIQt, PIL

 Are you sure?
 If you don't, that's okay, but you should probably get them if you want to get this to work.

- Alright, assuming you have those, you need to git the code.
+Alright, let's assume you have those, you need to git the code.
 Easy.
 Find a happy place on your computer and while in the cozy directory on your terminal type

     git clone https://github.com/KevinShuman/Fish_ID_Study_Tool.git